 - Line 9.
-This line will relate to line 5f if there is any amount of social security or Medicare that wasn’t collected with regard to tips made by employees.
+This line will relate to line 5f if there is any amount of Social Security or Medicare tax that wasn’t collected with regard to tips made by employees.

 - Line 10.
 Total tax amount after adjustments have been made.
-This is the amount you are required to pay.
+This is the amount the employer is required to pay.

 - Line 11.
 This will indicate how much money was paid throughout the quarter with regard to taxes.
-This is the amount you actually paid.
+This is the amount the employer actually paid.

 - Line 12.
-If you as an employer owe money still at the end of the quarter (based on your calculations), you’ll want to put that number in this line.
-However, keep in mind that this number should be entered only if Line 10 if greater than Line 11.
+If an employer still owes money at the end of the quarter (based on their calculations), the amount owed goes on this line.
+However, keep in mind that this number should be entered only if Line 10 is greater than Line 11.

 - Line 13.
-If you overpaid, you will enter that amount here; therefore, if the amount entered in line 11 is greater than line 10, then this is the amount you overpaid.
-You will then receive a refund.
-However, if you choose to have this amount applied to what you owe next quarter, you can choose to go this route as well.
+If the employer overpaid, the overpayment amount goes here; therefore, if the amount entered in line 11 is greater than line 10, this is the amount that was overpaid.
+The employer will then receive a refund.
+However, this amount can be applied to the next quarter, as well.

-If you would like to learn more about federal allowances, or you need help determining what you may owe, you can post your legal need on UpCounsel’s marketplace.
+If you would like to learn more about IRS Form 941 and federal allowances, or you need help determining what you may owe, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.